itsmatteomanf/cloudflare-gcp/logpush-to-bigquery/cloudshell.md

 # optional – BigQuery table to write to.
 Will be created if necessary.
 TABLE=""

+# optional - Partitioning of the table in BigQuery. default: true.
+PARTITIONING=

+# optional - Partitioning field for the table in BigQuery (suggested: EdgeStartTimestamp for HTTP, Timestamp for Spectrum). default: EdgeStartTimestamp.
+PARTITIONING_FIELD=""

 # optional - the name of your Cloud Function. default: gcsbq
 FN_NAME=""
 ```